Smurgledwerf/stunning-octo-spoon/rez/config/rez_src-2.111.2/readme.txt

-Download the rez source from https://github.com/AcademySoftwareFoundation/rez and extract the .zip file
+Download the rez source from https://github.com/AcademySoftwareFoundation/rez and extract the .zip file here